-With proper watering, a little fertilizer in the spring, and a light pruning in the winter, your growing Golden Delicious apples will start producing fruit within 4-6 years of planting, or when trees reach about 8 feet (2.4 m.) in height.
-The fruit will be ripe in September and will keep for 3-4 months in a cool room or refrigerator.
+With proper watering, a little fertilizer in the spring, and a light pruning in the winter, your growing Golden Delicious apples will start producing fruit within four to six years of planting, or when trees reach about 8 feet (2 m.) in height.
+The fruit will be ripe in September and will keep for three to four months in a cool room or refrigerator.
 Be sure to use up any blemished or larger apples right away, as these will cause all of the apples to decay much faster.

 When you learn how to grow a Golden Delicious apple tree, you are not only getting a beautiful addition to your garden but also investing in your health.
 Eating one apple gives you 17% of the USDA recommended daily allowance of fiber and is a tasty source of vitamin C.